felixblanke/devcontainers_template/README.md

 | `claude` / `codex` | agents; both read `AGENTS.md` |
 | `bash /usr/local/bin/post-start.sh` | re-resolve DNS after a CDN rotation |

+All of the above run in the container.
+From the host, prefix with `devcontainer exec --workspace-folder .` — but note that `pixi shell` and `claude` are interactive, so they need a real TTY; open a container shell first rather than wrapping each invocation.

 Bare `python` and `pytest` work everywhere, including the non-interactive shells agents spawn.
 Prefer `pixi run` for real work — it applies activation scripts that conda-forge CUDA builds need.